ReX-XAI/ReX/docs/config.md

 `concentrate = false`
 This parameter scales for the responsibility calculation by the current tree depth.
-Normally, responsibilityis between 0 and 1, but we can get much cleaner peaks in the responsibility landscape if we multiply the raw responsibility of a passing mutation by its depth in the search tree.
+Normally, responsibility is between 0 and 1, but we can get much cleaner peaks in the responsibility landscape if we multiply the raw responsibility of a passing mutation by its depth in the search tree.
 This will have a tendency to depress *lesser* explanations, so possibly avoid if you are calculating multiple or contrastive explanations.

 `negative_responsibility = false`
 ReX is a tool based on actual causality, so it iteratively refines only on the top classification from the model.
 Many of the mutations it creates will not have the target classification.
 With `negative_responsibility` set to true, the calculated responsibility for a *non-passing* mutation is subtracted from the target's responsibility map.
-This can, especially coupled with `concentrate = true`, to very clean responsibility landscapes.
+This can, especially coupled with `concentrate = true`, lead to less noisy responsibility landscapes.

 ### [causal.distribution] section